wellyal/react-awesome/README.md

  - [Redux](http://redux.js.org/) - Redux Ducumentation

 ###Some important modules to work on react projects
+ - [React Redux](https://github.com/reactjs/react-redux) - To implement react with redux
  - [React Creator](https://github.com/facebookincubator/create-react-app) - A module to create a bundle of a base react project
  - [React Router](https://github.com/ReactTraining/react-router) - A module to handle routs in a SPA project
- - [Redux Actions](https://github.com/acdlite/redux-actions) - A module to manage the actions inside a redux
+ - [Redux Actions](https://github.com/acdlite/redux-actions) - A module to manage the actions inside a redux application